educational-resources-and-services/bibletags-widget/README.md

 ## Roadmap

-* getCorrespondingVerseLocations
-  * Why is it slow getting data if everything is local??
-  * test speed of saving to and restoring from localstorage when there are 10000 keys
 * versifications with all mappings, tests and passing tests (Sarah), then...
   * put ESV and NASB's extraVerseMappings in
     * figure out process for making extraVerseMappings correct for each version with regards to verses with the split verse issue